amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ```
 ## [1] 0.9659
 ```
-This yields a great AUC score (remember, AUC of 0.5 is random, and 1.0 is perfect).
+This yields a great AUC score (remember, <a href='http://en.wikipedia.org/wiki/Integral' target='_blank'>AUC</a> of 0.5 is random, and 1.0 is perfect).
 But we don't really care how well the model did, we just want to use that AUC score as basis to compare the same model but with data transformed through PCA.

 So, lets use the same data and run it through ``prcomp``.
 This will transform all the variables by importance of variation - meaning that the first component variable will contain most of the variation from the data and therefore be the most powerful one (**Warning:** this can be a very slow to process depending on your machine - so do it once and store the resulting data set for later use):